Restore Your Smile With Fixed Dental Bridges

 Designing Your Dental Bridges

-Once you and your dentist have decided that dental bridges are right for you, we’ll take images and impressions of your teeth.
-These images and impressions will be sent to a dental laboratory where your custom made bridge will be created.
+Once you and our dentist have decided that dental bridges are right for you, we’ll take images and impressions of your teeth.
+These images and impressions will be sent to a dental laboratory where your custom-made bridge will be created.
 This typically takes around two weeks.

-In preparation for your bridge, we’ll thoroughly clean your teeth.
+Before placement of a traditional dental bridge, we’ll thoroughly clean your teeth.
 Then, we’ll apply a local anesthetic to the area around the teeth that will serve as the anchors for your bridge.
-Your dentist will shave down a small amount of enamel from the anchor teeth.
-We’ll then provide you with a temporary restoration until your permanent bridge is ready.
+Our Belvidere dentist will shave down a small amount of enamel from the anchor teeth.

 Frequently Asked Questions